pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/CloudKit.md

 However, general database design guidelines still apply.
 In particular, it is not recommended to store large binary blobs in a table that is queried often.
-If done naively you may accidentally large amounts of data into memory when querying your table, and further large binary blobs can slow down SQLite's ability to efficiently access the rows in your tables.
+If done naively you may accidentally load large amounts of data into memory when querying your table.
+Furthermore, large binary blobs can slow down SQLite's ability to efficiently access the rows in your tables.

 It is recommended to hold binary blobs in a separate, but related, table.
 For example, if you are building a reminders app that has lists, and you allow your users to assign an image to a list.